-While some would like to think that learning and changing are things that only younger people need to worry about, personal growth and developing is actually something you should worry about at all times, no matter your age.
+While some would like to think that learning and changing are things that only younger people need to worry about, personal growth and development are something you should worry about at all times, no matter your age.
 Lifelong learning can benefit you at all stages and should be something you strive for at all points in your life.
 Here’s why.

 Reason #8.
 You Will Be Better Prepared to Deal with Challenges

 Reason #7.
-You Will be Better Prepared for the Changes of the World
+You Will be Better Prepared for the Changes in the World

 The world is continually changing and evolving, and if you do not try to keep up, you can soon get left behind.
 Whether it is technology, world events, economics, or just the skills needed to survive in the world, it is vital to stay fresh and always be learning about the latest thing.
 The more you know, the more prepared you are for changes and can more easily keep up with life and the fast-paced world.